Museums offer glimpse of history

 The replica Volga-German Haus, also located on the museum grounds, tells the story of Ellis County's largest immigrant group, the Volga-Germans, who settled in Ellis County after temporarily relocating to Russia for more than 100 years.

 Admission is $6 for adults, $2 for children ages 6 to 12.
-Historical society members and children under 5 are free.
+Historical society members and children younger than 5 are free.
+There is a discount for Ellis County residents.

 Hours are 9 a.m. to 6 p.m.
 Tuesday through Saturday and 1 to 6 p.m.
 Sunday.
 For details, call (785) 628-2624 or go to www.elliscountyhistoricalmuseum.org.